xoffvsg/deep-learning-challenge/README.md

 We  directly ran the Keras Tuner with the same constrains as for the fourth model, and the best model had an accuracy of  73.42%, which is only marginally better than the fourth model.<br>
 The notenook is saved as AlphabetSoupCharity_Optimization3.ipynb and the model as AlphabetSoupCharity_Optimization4.h5

+#### Sixth Model
+Lastly, we will rerun the Keras Tuner on the same dataset, but with only the activation functions Relu and Sigmoid, and with the max epoch set to 100.
+After 5h 12m 43s, the tuner identified a set of hyperparameters yielding an accuracy results of 73.43%.<br>
+The notenook is saved as AlphabetSoupCharity_Optimization4.ipynb and the model as AlphabetSoupCharity_Optimization5.h5

 ### Summary
-While we were not able to achieve an accuracy rate over 75%, our best model after additional preprocessing achieved 73.42% which 0.44 percentage point above the result obtained with the more basic approach used for the first model.
+While we were not able to achieve an accuracy rate over 75%, our best model after additional preprocessing achieved 73.43% which 0.45 percentage point above the result obtained with the more basic approach used for the first model.